 - 1/4 cup extra virgin olive oil (optional – substitute for more coconut oil)

 - 1/2 cup unrefined coconut oil (optional – substitute for more olive oil)

 - 60 drops peppermint essential oil

 - 40 drops fir needle essential oil

 - In a double boiler, combine coconut oil and beeswax and melt ingredients.

-- Remove from heat and add essential oils and vitamin e (if using).
+- Remove from heat and add essential oils.
 Pour into containers to cool.
 Store in a cool dark place when not in use.

 NOTE – THIS RECIPE IS MADE FOR ADULTS AND CHILDREN 10+ YEARS.
 (VISIT HERE FOR A CHILD-FRIENDLY VERSION) SOME ESSENTIAL OILS IN THIS RECIPE SHOULD NOT BE USED ON CHILDREN BEFORE CERTAIN AGES.
 Please read more on Essential Oil Safety with Babies & Children before using essential oils on or around kids!

 All information on The Hippy Homemaker is meant for educational and informational purposes only.
 The statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 Readers are advised to do their own research and make decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.